 As a kid growing up on O'ahu, I took the lush flora, sandy beaches and city lights of Honolulu for granted.
-It wasn't until I moved away and would visit my family in Honolulu, that I realized how special the landscape of this city had been all along.
+It wasn't until I moved away, that I realized how special the landscape of this city had been all along.
 Vladimir Ossipoff recognized the beauty of Hawai'i when he moved from California in the 1930s.
 A Russian born, Japan raised, and California educated architect, Vladimir remained in Honolulu where he mastered Tropical Modernism on the islands, designing a series of homes and structures that were environmentally sensitive to its surroundings.
 His signature touch managed to incorporate master craftsmanship and design elements deeply influenced by Japan and Hawai'i's cultures.

 When we chose to feature the IBM building, a Vladimir Ossipoff design, for the cover of our Honolulu Travel Journal, I began to uncover more of his work across Honolulu and the influence he had in modernizing Hawai'i's architecture.

 One of Ossipoff's most iconic designs, the IBM building, was built in 1962 in Kaka'ako off Ala Moana boulevard.
-Before the neighborhood began its recent gentrification phase, the area was dusty, full of warehouses and auto-body shops where the futuristic IBM building stood tall and to be honest, felt out of place at the time.
-Now I've learned to admire its unique brise-soleil concrete facade that was inspired by computer punched cards and used to minimize direct sun rays from entering the building.
+Before the neighborhood began its recent gentrification phase, the area was dusty, full of warehouses or auto-body shops where the futuristic IBM building stood tall and to be honest, a bit out of place at the time.
+Now I've learned to admire its unique brise-soleil concrete facade that was inspired by computer punched cards and designed to minimize direct sun rays from entering the building.
 Today, Its iconic structure houses the Howard Hughes Hawai'i offices and is used as a location for many community events.

 Vladimir's contribution to modernizing Hawai'i's architecture can also be seen at the University of Hawai'i Administration building.
 Built in 1951, the open lanai (hawaiian patio) and concrete masonry blocks were used as screens to filter tradewinds that naturally ventilated the building.
 This building serves as just one of his many examples on his advocacy towards designing environmentally sensitive designs.